rpowelll/rpowelll.github.com/notes/uow-proxy.md

    and enter `http://www.uow.edu.au/autoproxy.pac` as the URL.
 5. Save those settings and you should be able to get internet access in most apps.

-**Note:** Currently Building 3 does not have the newer Wi-Fi setup that most buildings have, in this case you'll want to connect to a network called `ACHERNAR-BG` and follow the instructions above.

 ## Using Network Locations in OS X

 To easily switch between network settings for the UOW and any other networks